-Sanctions Target Prohibitions Special Notes Entire Country of Iran No financial dealings No U.S. person may facilitate any transaction Government of Iran No brokering Travel - No restrictions Iranian Nationals No imports to the U.S. Several General Licenses available Iranian oil and gas industry No exports/re-exports to Iran General License D-1 permitting personal communication devices and supporting software/bandwidth provision SDNs No dealings in Iranian origin goods The Trump administration withdr reached in 2015 (more later). ew 05/08/2019 from the Joint Com prehensive Plan of Action (JCPOA)
+Sanctions Target Prohibitions Special Notes Entire Country of Iran No financial dealings No U.S. person may facilitate any transaction Government of Iran No brokering Travel - No restrictions Iranian Nationals No imports to the U.S. Several General Licenses available Iranian oil and gas industry No exports/re-exports to Iran General License D-1 permitting personal communication devices and supporting software/bandwidth provision SDNs No dealings in Iranian origin goods The Trump administration withd reached in 2015 (more later). rew 05/08/2019 from the Joint Com prehensive Plan of Action (JCPOA)

-Biggest New Law Impact Re: Iran Mandatory blocking sanctions on any person that knowingly contributes to Iran's ballistic missile program, who are officials, agents or affiliates of the Islamic Revolutionary Guard Corps, or who knowingly supply or support the supply of arms, combat vehicles, etc., to Iran or provide related technical training or services to Iran. $\label{lem:persons} \mbox{Designation of persons responsible for human rights violations in Iran.}$ President Trump on 1/12/2018 specifically listed 4 critical components to be passed by the US Congress on the JCPOA: A demand that Iran allow immediate inspections at all sites requested by international inspectors; 1) A demand that I an allow immediate inspections at all sites requested by international inspectors; 2) Measures to "ensure that Iran never comes close to possessing a nuclear weapon"; 3) A requirement that such provisions have no expiration date [instead of the 10 year limit] and that failure to comply by Iran would lead to automatic resumption of sanctions; and 4) An explicit statement that "long-range missile and nuclear weapons programs are inseparable," and that "Iran's development and testing of missiles should be subject to severe sanctions."
-Impact of the 05/08/18 JCPOA Withdrawal (1) OFAC revoked on 06/27/2018 Iran-related General Licenses H and I, which were issued in connection with the JCPOA respecting Iran.
+Biggest New Law Impact Re: Iran

+Mandatory blocking sanctions on any person that knowingly contributes to Iran's ballistic missile program, who are officials, agents or affiliates of the Islamic Revolutionary Guard Corps, or who knowingly supply or support the supply of arms, combat vehicles, etc., to Iran or provide related technical training or services to Iran.

+Designation of persons responsible for human rights violations in Iran.

+President Trump on 1/12/2018 specifically listed 4 critical components to be passed by the US Congress on the JCPOA:

+1) A demand that Iran allow immediate inspections at all sites requested by international inspectors;

+2) Measures to "ensure that Iran never comes close to possessing a nuclear weapon";

+3) A requirement that such provisions have no expiration date [instead of the 10 year limit] and that failure to comply by Iran would lead to automatic resumption of sanctions; and

+4) An explicit statement that "long-range missile and nuclear weapons programs are inseparable," and that "Iran's development and testing of missiles should be subject to severe sanctions."

+Impact of the 05/08/18 JCPOA Withdrawal (1)

+OFAC revoked on 06/27/2018 Iran-related General Licenses H and I, which were issued in connection with the JCPOA respecting Iran.
 Due to the Trump administration's withdrawal from the JCPOA on May 8, 2018, OFAC amended the Iranian Transactions and Sanctions Regulations (ITSR) at 31 C.F.R.
 Part 560 to set forth a timeline for winding down activities under both these General Licenses.

-The timeline is as follows: 1) authorized wind-down through August 6, 2018 of Former General License Lactivities [Export or Re-export to Iran of Commercial Passenger Aircraft and Related Parts and Services] and reinstatement of: 1.
-Sanctions on the purchase or acquisition of U.S. dollar banknotes by the Government of Iran; ii.
-Sanctions on Iran's trade in gold or precious metals; ii.
-Sanctions on Iran's trade in gold or precious metals; iii.
-Sanctions on the direct or indirect sales, upoply, or transfer to or from Iran of graphite, raw, or semi-finished metals such as aluminum and steel, coal, and software for integrating industrial processes; iv.
-Sanctions on significant transactions related to the purchase or sale of Iranian rials, or the maintenance of significant funds or accounts outside the territory of Iran denominated in the Iranian rial; v.
-Sanctions on the purchase, subscription to, or facilitation of the issuance of Iranian sovereign debt; and vis Sanctions to leaf outside the certain.
+The timeline is as follows:

+- 1) authorized wind-down through August 6, 2018 of Former General License I activities [Export or Re-export to Iran of Commercial Passenger Aircraft and Related Parts and Services] and reinstatement of: - i.
+Sanctions on the purchase or acquisition of U.S. dollar banknotes by the Government of Iran; - ii.
+Sanctions on Iran's trade in gold or precious metals; - iii.
+Sanctions on the direct or indirect sale, supply, or transfer to or from Iran of graphite, raw, or semi-finished metals such as aluminum and steel, coal, and software for integrating industrial processes; - iv.
+Sanctions on significant transactions related to the purchase or sale of Iranian rials, or the maintenance of significant funds or accounts outside the territory of Iran denominated in the Iranian rial; - v.
+Sanctions on the purchase, subscription to, or facilitation of the issuance of Iranian sovereign debt; and - vi.
+Sanctions on Iran's automotive sector.